-4. Cost: Because of the factors mentioned above. brickwork is cheaper compared to other two types of constructions:
+4. Cost: Because of the factors mentioned above, brickwork is cheaper compared to the other two types of constructions:

 Where bricks are not available locally and have to be transported from far-off distances, the locally available stone may give a cheaper construction.